otrego/go-type1/README.md

 1. If you are planning on creating or using scripts to generate your books:
     1. Gnos: Fully featured; Looks great in print form.
     1. Gooe: Fully featured, has a less bold-look than Gnos.
-    1. Jigo: Missing glyphs present in the other two fonts: No marks (e.g., triangle, square) on empty intersections and no labels on stones other than numbers (e.g., stone labeled with 'a').
 1. If you are manually creating diagrams yourself only using LaTeX:
     1. Igo: Igo is meant for users creating diagrams manually at LaTeX.
 It comes at the cost of having missing glyphs, being slow to compile, and